foursides/foursides.github.io/_posts/2013-01-25-Decision-Fatigue.md

 <p>
 Making those same choices on the web is difficult.
 More likely impossible.
 My mind is simply too interested in everything, regardless of the subject matter.
 I have a hard time hitting the off-switch when it comes to stop reading about something, scanning through Twitter, or getting lost in the world of YouTube videos.
 The absolute worst is Wikipedia or when I am trying to solve an issue that is usually technical in nature.
 <p>
 Tonight, the project was setting up an old Windows desktop computer as a Linux web server.
-Incredibly geeky thing to start doing for no real purpose other than wanting the challenge to see if I could get it working.[^1] For someone not entirely familiar with the command line interface, the task has been a bit more daunting than I first expected.
+Incredibly geeky thing to start doing for no real purpose other than wanting the challenge to see if I could get it working.<sup><a href="#fn:1" id="fnref:1" title="see footnote" class="footnote">[1]</a></sup> For someone not entirely familiar with the command line interface, the task has been a bit more daunting than I first expected.
 After several attempts of trying something, researching it on my iPhone, having a page up on the iPad to copy commands from, I decided to stop for the night.
 <p>
 Most people would most likely sink into their chairs to watch television.
 Lately, more people are probably scanning Facebook or Twitter.
 I usually go through all the stories showing up in Google Reader.
 <p>